dianabasilio/docker-example/README.md

 To remove ALL images that are not being used.
 ` $docker image prune`

+To automatically remove the container when it exits. flag --rm ` $docker run -p 8000:80 -d --rm <IMAGEID> `

 ## Questions

 ### What are "Images" (when working with Docker)?